Genivia/ugrep/README.md

        -R, --dereference-recursive
               Recursively  read  all  files  under each directory.
 Follow all symbolic links, unlike -r.
-If  -J1  is  specified,  files  are matched in the same order as the files are specified.
+If  -J1  is  specified,  files  are matched in the same order as the files specified.

        -r, --recursive
               Recursively  read all files under each directory, following sym- bolic links only if they are on the command  line.
-If  -J1  is specified,  files are matched in the same order as the files are specified.
+If  -J1  is specified,  files  are  matched  in  the same order as the files specified.

        -S, --dereference